seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 3. The *Update Vendor Apps* workflow clones all repositories from the merged lists and regenerates `codex.json`.
 Run `./setup.sh` locally for the same effect (requires `jq`).
-4. The CI workflow executes the same script on every push.
+4. The CI workflow only installs dependencies and runs tests.
+It no longer runs `./setup.sh` automatically.
 5. Example payloads or external API docs belong in `sample_data/`.

 ## Repository Layout